Back to All Events

 Yarrangany is a collective exhibition honouring the deep, living foundations that shape First Nations identities across the world.
 The word “yarrangany,” translating to “roots” in Wiradjuri language, speaks to ancestry, Country, language, memory, and the unseen systems that hold us, beneath the surface, across generations and beyond borders.

-Bringing together First Nations artists from diverse countries, cultures, and nations, this exhibition explores identity as something relational and evolving.
+Bringing together First Nations artists from diverse Countries, cultures, and nations, this exhibition explores identity as something relational and evolving.
 Through contemporary and traditional practices, the works engage with place and displacement, kinship and community, cultural survival and renewal, growth and becoming.

 Yarrangany invites reflection on how we belong, to land, to story, to each other, and how those connections continue to transform in a changing world.
 Yarrangany seeks to create a shared space of visibility, dialogue, and connection, where roots intertwine, and new growth emerges.